tanakh/Peggy/index.md

 ## Easy to use

-[Syntax of Peggy](syntax.html) is very simple and easy to understand, so you can start writing practical server immediately.
+[Syntax of Peggy](syntax.html) is very simple and easy to understand, so you can start writing practical parser immediately.

 </div>
 </div>